Alexander Guagnini: Outlook

 Alessandro Guagnini is of Italian origin.
 He was born in the city of Verona which was indicated at the publishing of his work, in Latin as Alessandri Guagnini Veronensis and in Polish as Przez Alexandra Gwagnina z Werony.

 Mykola Kovalskyi pointed out that in literature could be met two dates of his birth.
 One is 1534, while the other is mostly used 1538.
 Ukrainian writer Oksana Pakhlyovska, a daughter of a Polish writer Jerzy Jan Pachlowski, provided both dates in the "Ukrainian Literary Encyclopedia".
 The discrepancy could be solved after checking the Verona's archives that were found by professor Carlo Cipollo.
 According to them, the Guagnini family was quite famous and well respected in the city.
 Its representatives were members of the city council as early as the 15th century.
-His grandfather Ambrogio Guanini de'Rizzoni in 1529 at age of 48 lived in Veronian district Ferrabo and had six children.
+His grandfather Ambrogio Guanini de'Rizzoni in 1529 aged 48 lived in Veronian district Ferrabo and had six children.
 The oldest son Ambrogio was 23 years old.
 During the 1541, census his age was recorded as 32 instead of 35.
 Along with him to the list was added a wife Bertholomea 33 y.o. and three children Francesca 9, Alessandro 7, and Clara 4.
 In 1545 census Alessandro is recorded as 11-year-old.
 Cipolla recalls also a list composed in 1555 where the age of the future chronicler is indicated as 20.
 It is probably could be explain that to the document was entered a number of full years.
-Regardless of it, Carlo Cipollo who entered in scientific circulation the mentioned sources argued that Guagnini was born in 1538.
+Regardless of it, Carlo Cipolla who entered in scientific circulation the mentioned sources argued that Guagnini was born in 1538.
 Some writers (i.e. Wiszniewski, Turowski, others) did not indicate his year of birth, but wrote that the chronicler died in 1614 at age 76.